Bellydance and the Chakras - Shakti's Manifesto

-Chakras are major energy centers in the body and they are
+Chakras are major energy centers in the body that are

 body correctly, then the body will tend to heal and repair itself.